AkiRusProd/llm-agent/README.md

 You > Hi
 LOG: [Response]
 Bot < Hello!
 How can I assist you today?
+You > Please add information to db "The user name is Rustam Akimov"
+LOG: [Adding to memory]
+Bot < Done!
-You > web who is Pavel Durov
+You > Can you find on the Internet who is Pavel Durov
+LOG: [Extracting question]
 LOG: [Searching]
+LOG: [Summarizing]
-Bot < According to the search results provided, Pavel Durov is a Russian entrepreneur who co-founded Telegram Messenger Inc. He was also involved in developing The Open Network (TON), but later withdrew from the project due to litigation with the US Securities and Exchange Commission (SEC).
+Bot < According to the search results provided, Pavel Durov is a Russian entrepreneur who co-founded Telegram Messenger Inc.
-You > mem who is Rustam Akimov
+You > Please find information in db who is Rustam Akimov
+LOG: [Extracting question]
 LOG: [Querying memory]
 Bot < According to the input memories, your name is Rustam Akimov.
 ```